Cleaning With Sodium Percarbonate – Everything To Know

 Whilst sodium percarbonate is predominantly used in laundry, it can be used as a cleaning product around your home.
 Here are some uses for all around the home.

-For each use, do note that sodium percarbonate does bubble up when mixed with water.
+For each use, do note that sodium percarbonate bubbles up when mixed with water.
 So always make sure you use a large enough container to mix it up in!

 Bathroom